 Next, lay your puff pastry on the baking sheet and place the brie in the center.

-Add 2-3 tbsp of fig jam to the brie and then add some sliced dried figs on top.
+Add 2-3 tablespoon of fig jam to the brie and then add some sliced dried figs on top.

 Pull the 4 edges of the puff pastry to the center and seal with a little bit of egg.
 Then pull the rest of the exposed pastry corners to the center and seal with a little egg wash.